abdullahthewebbee/50projects50days-master/README.md

-# 50 Projects in 50 Days - HTML/CSS and JavaScript
+# 50 Projects in 50 Days - HTML/CSS and JavaScript.

-## License
+## License.

 The MIT License